stelly-dev/game_of_life_adafruit_macropad/README.md

 Press the button on the lower right to start the cell editor

-From there, the use the four buttons lit blue for cardinal directions The center button that's pinkish blue selects/deselects a cell
+From there, use the four buttons lit blue for cardinal directions The center button that's pinkish blue selects/deselects a cell

 to bring your creation to life, again press the lower right button,